E-commerce

 Useful example

 A store can have a stable overall rate, but in reality gain a lot on mobile while losing on desktop because it changes its channel mix.
-Without segmentation, you conclude there is stagnation.
+Without segmentation, you conclude stagnation.
 With segmentation, you see where the real gains and real leaks are.

 Indicator